Bahujan Samaj Party suspends MP Danish Ali for ‘anti-party activities’

 On December 4, Ali had worn another set of placards that read: “Punish Bidhuri.
 Save democracy.”

-Reacting to his suspension, Ali said on Saturday that the party’s decision is unfortunate.
+Reacting to his suspension, Ali denied indulging in anti-party activities.

+“She [party chief Mayawati] also made me the leader of BSP parliamentary party,” Ali said.
+“I always received her immense affection and support.
+Her decision today is unfortunate.
+I did all the hard work, worked diligently to strengthen the BSP and never indulged in any kind of anti-party activities.”

-Ali said that he had raised voice against “the loot of public wealth by a few capitalists” and will continue to do so.
+Ali said that he had raised voice against “the loot of public wealth by a few crony-capitalists” and will continue to do so.

 “Because this is true public service,” he said.
 “If doing this is a crime, then I have committed this crime, and I am ready to face the punishment for it.
 I want to assure the people of Amroha that I will always be at your service.”

 Ali is the Lok Sabha MP from Uttar Pradesh’s Amroha Lok Sabha constituency.
 He had joined the Bahujan Samaj Party ahead of the 2019 Lok Sabha polls.
 He was previously the general secretary of the Karnataka-based Janata Dal (Secular), which is led by former Prime Minister HD Deve Gowda.

-He had joined the Bahujan Samaj Party as part of a political arrangement between the Janata Dal (Secular) and the Mayawati-led party.
+He had joined the Bahujan Samaj Party as part of a political arrangement between the Janata Dal (Secular) and the former Chief Minister Mayawati-led party.
 Janata Dal (Secular) leader HD Kumaraswamy had said at the time that it was “a thoughtful political decision” made by the two parties to win more seats in the general election.

 Ali was reportedly instrumental in forging an alliance with the Congress following the 2018 Assembly elections in Karnataka.
 He was also involved in seat-sharing negotiations between the two parties for the Lok Sabha polls in Karnataka.